 A very gentle ancient Armenian wedding dance.
 It is traditionally danced 7 times around the newly married couple as they stand forehead to forehead in the centre.

 It has a gentle but noticeable down-up knee bounce on every count.
 As steps take 2 counts, this is a double bounce on every step.
 In steps & touches, the moving foot contacts the ground in the first count so neither bounce goes up with the foot raised (which would look like a lift & not suit the gentleness of this dance).
-The bounces have more of an undulating feel (a continuous sinusoid superimposed on the other motions) than a sequence of isolated bounces because they flow into one another.
+The bounces have more of anundulating feel (a continuous sinusoid superimposed on the other motions) than a sequence of isolated bounces because they flow into one another.
 Officially it has only 2 beats per bar with 2 bounces per beat but I find it easier to count in 4s with 1 bounce per count so I have written it here as 4 counts per bar.

 There are lots of traditional variations to this with the numbers of steps, sways & touches adapted to fit different lengths of phrases of different tunes.
-The one here is a 4 bar version.
-According to Shakeh's notes the fundamental one is the 3 bar version (which is like this one minus the sways and so is essentially a ubiquitous Balkan Pravo Horo) but this 4 bar version is the one I wrote down from the workshop and it fits commoner 4-bar phrased tunes.
-For more versions and lots of background information see the booklet 'Gorani: Traditional Dances from the Armenian Homeland' by Shakeh Avanessian & Laura Shannon.
+The main one here is a 4 bar version.
+According to Shakeh's notes the fundamental one is the 3 bar version (which is like this one minus the sways and so is essentially a ubiquitous Balkan Pravo Horo) but the 4 bar version is the one I first wrote down from the workshop and it fits commoner 4-bar phrased tunes.
+For yet more versions and lots of background information see the booklet 'Gorani: Traditional Dances from the Armenian Homeland' by Shakeh Avanessian & Laura Shannon.

 Style: Low graceful steps with feet fairly flat but with the balls of feet initially taking the weight.
 Graceful upright stance.
 Armenian W-hold has elbows about 10 cm out from the sides & about 10 cm infront of where they would be if the upper arms were vertically down, the forearms horizontal & straight forwards and the wrists bent 90 deg backwards so palms face forwards and fingers point up but curled.
 Hand hold has ones R hand palm to back of next person's L hand (from moving thither from normal V-hold without releasing).